colomb8/rambo.nvim/README.md

 - **Move lines up/down** with `Alt + ↑ / ↓`.
 Works on single or multiple selected lines.
 - While selecting one or more lines, use `Tab` and `Shift` + `Tab` to **indent or dedent**.
 - `Ctrl` + `a` for select all.
-- `Insert` key allows to switch between Select and Visual mode.
+- `Insert` key allows to quickly switch between Select and Visual mode.

 ## Installation and Config